chumaachike/catalog-of-things/README.md

 ## Acknowledgments

-- Every team member who contributed to this project
+- Aknowledgement goes to every team member who contributed to this project

 ## 📝 License